canonical/ubuntu-mir/README.md

 TODO-B: - This does not need special HW for build or test
 TODO-C: - This does need special HW for thorough testing, but all options to
 TODO-C:   get this covered have been exhausted and based on demonstration of
-TODO-C1:   enough investigation
+TODO-C:   enough investigation and proof of why there is currently no other
-TODO-C2:   proof of why there is currently no other option
+TODO-C:   option it is accepted as-is as a compromise.
-TODO-C:   it is accepted as-is as a compromise.
+TODO-C:   The owning team is committed and aware of the implications for
-TODO-C:   The owning team is committed and aware of the implications for ongoing maintenance.
+TODO-C:   ongoing maintenance.
 TODO: - if a non-trivial test on this level does not make sense (the lib alone
 TODO:   is only doing rather simple things), is the overall solution (app+libs)
 TODO:   extensively covered i.e. via end to end autopkgtest ?